Dharmendra Mondal1, Raman Ranjan2, Alok Ranjan3, Subhash Chandra4, Ganesh Prasad Gupta5.

 effort to find a safe and complete solution for the disease with the help of

 Ayurvedic medicine, which is described in the context of Sandhivata chikitsa.
-According to

 Bhawapraksh, Ashwagandha minimizes the Vata (anila) Dosha, shoth, and kshaya